algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 The account's chat will be managed in a dedicated database, linked with the user ID.
 The database will stock all the information about the chat (as strings):

-Both candidate and company's side:
+Both candidate's and company's side:

 - the user's ID
 - the chat's ID